afkarxyz/Color-Wheels/README.md

-Color Wheels Software is a comprehensive tool designed to help you explore and utilize the vast spectrum of colors.
+**Color Wheels** is a comprehensive tool designed to help you explore and utilize the vast spectrum of colors.
 With its intuitive interface and a wide range of features, Color Wheels Software caters to both beginners and experienced designers alike.

 ![image](https://github.com/afkarxyz/Color-Wheels/assets/173781715/9020475c-19c0-414e-82b0-46586a9d23aa)